paolomonella/ursus/documentation.md

 2. the content of `<expan>` belongs to the LL;
 3. any other content of `<w>` that is not included in `<choice>` belongs, as usual, to the GL.

 The value "superscription" for attribute @type of `<abbr>` is suggested in the TEI Guidelines, but in the present edition it has a more specialized meaning.
 It means that the content of `<am>` (which is always a child of `<abbr>` in the present edition) is a grapheme that is written over all the graphemes included in `<abbr>` but not included in `<am>`.
-In the previous example, the grapheme ` (looking like a modern accent) is written over the grapheme 'u'.
+In the previous example, the grapheme ¯ (a macron) is written over the grapheme 'u'.
 This code also means that the alphabetic meaning of the abbreviation is constituted by the alphabemes 'u', 'm'.

 Likewise, the following code: